 Available forage biomass

-Available forage biomass is calculated as the annual growth allocated to stems and twigs.
+Available forage biomass is calculated as the annual growth (ANPP) allocated to stems and twigs.
 Browsing herbivores typically remove leaf material from deciduous trees during summer and remove stem material from deciduous trees during winter.
 They also tend to avoid browsing conifers during the summer, but remove both stems and the needles attached to them in winter (Persson et al. 2000).
 Hence, both new leaf and twig material are annually available to foraging herbivores.
 By default, the extension assumes that 33% of annual growth is allocated to leaves and 33% is allocated to twigs, for a total of 66% of annual growth that is available as forage biomass.
 This assumption is based on general allocation patterns observed across a wide range of tree species with different life history attributes (Niklas and Enquist 2002).
 The user can supply a different proportion of ANPP (3.2.7).
-Users can also apply an option to count 100% of new growth as browseable material during the first year of growth (cohort age = 1).
+Users can also apply an option to count 100% of new growth as browseable material during the first year of growth (cohort age = 1) by specifying the input parameter Use Initial Biomass as Forage (4.2.14).

 Population Zones